PSU banks in focus; why it makes sense to invest in PNB now

 The Bank has adopted algorithm-based decision making for MSME loans for accounts in the range of Rs 1 lakh to Rs 1 crore.
 Today, the bank is at the 2nd position amongst PSBs for maximum in-principle approval of MSME customers through the portal www.psbloansin59minutes.com.
 Loan accounts in the range of Rs.
 50 lakhs – Rs.
 50 cores are taken care by centralized loan processing centre with specialized manpower.

 According to the management, the bank has fully provided for Nirav Modi account.
 Full provision of Rs.
-14,000 crores done till date with Rs ~2000 crores provision done in Q3FY19.
-The bank expects to recover Rs 6,000 (Face of value of assets which includes designer jewellery).
-In terms of content of jewellery, the bank can recover around Rs 4,000 crores.
+14,000 crore done till date with around Rs ~2000 crores provision done in Q3FY19.
+The bank expects to recover atleast Rs 3,000-4,000 crore (after discounting brand value of designer jewellery).

 With regards to IL&FS, the bank has exposure to 9 accounts but is not huge.
 The Bank has made provisions towards these 9 assets.
 Whatever is left over are self-cash generating accounts.